-Activity / issue Action required Responsible party Frequency The contractor must make use of local labour where possible in order to stimulate the local economy.
-Contractor Once off Recruitment of labour The contractor must appoint one of his employees to act as an Environmental Liaison Officer.
+Activity / issue Action required Responsible party Frequency (a) The contractor must make use of local labour where possible in order to stimulate the local economy.
+Contractor Once off 2.1 Recruitment of labour (b) The contractor must appoint one of his employees to act as an Environmental Liaison Officer.
 This person will be required to monitor the situation with a direct hands-on approach.
 Eskom internal policies in terms of recruitment of labourers must be implemented.
-Contractor Once off

-Activity / issue Action required Responsible party Frequency Site establishment Any construction camp required by the contractor must be established in an area as agreed with the ECO.
+Contractor Once off 2.2 Site establishment (a) Any construction camp (which does not include accommodation) required by the contractor must be established in an area as agreed with the ECO.
 The site for the construction camp must not be in an environmentally sensitive area such where indigenous vegetation exists, on a steep slope or on erosive soils.
 The area must be properly demarcated prior to establishment to prevent the construction camp from being unnecessarily large.
-The camp must be properly fenced.
+The camp must be properly fenced off during decommissioning to prevent public access.
 The EO must liaise with surrounding parties to ensure that the construction camp is not located in an area where it will cause a nuisance.
-ECO, Contractor Once off Site establishment The working width of the construction area must be clearly demarcated by the installation of coloured pegs prior to construction.
+ECO, Contractor Once off (b) The working width of the construction area must be clearly demarcated by the installation of coloured pegs prior to construction.
 Particularly sensitive areas (e.g. areas with vegetation to be preserved) must be demarcated with danger tape.
-ECO, Contractor Once off, monitor weekly The lateral spread of the construction must be monitored on a weekly basis.
-ECO, EO, Contractor Monitor monthly The EO will also be required to monitor unauthorised movement of construction crew.
-EO, Contractor Once off, monitor daily A general notice board must be erected at the site entrance, as per DWAF Minimum Requirements for information required to be on the notice board as per the RoD.
-Site establishment The Eskom should provide dustbins to be used during site preparation and surveying.
-Contractor Once off, monthly, as and when needed To prevent excessive disturbance of natural vegetation, the contractor should use existing disturbed or paved areas wherever possible.
-ECO, Contractor Once off, monitor weekly
+ECO, Contractor Once off, monitor weekly (c) The lateral spread of the construction must be monitored on a weekly basis.
+ECO, EO, Contractor Monitor monthly